 “Our results are important and suggest that it’s critical to continue cancer screening operations, such as our lung cancer screening, during this pandemic,” Van Haren said.
 “It’s maybe more important now as we continue to undergo another surge of COVID-19 cases throughout the country.”

-To ensure screening is safe, even during the pandemic, the site of care was changed from an in-hospital setting to an outpatient center, social distancing protocol was implemented in waiting areas and scanning rooms, and appointments were spaced further out to allow for cleaning between patients.
+To ensure screening is safe, even during the pandemic, the site of care was changed from an in-hospital setting to an outpatient center, social distancing protocol was implemented in waiting areas and scanning rooms, and appointments were spaced out further to allow for cleaning between patients.
 Clinicians also put an emphasis on educating patients to reinforce the message that it is safe to go for screenings during this time, Van Haren said.

-“We have to make sure as health care providers that we’re taking care of patients who have COVID-19 and along with the rest of the population who don’t have COVID-19,” Van Haren said, “and that those two patient populations can safely co-exist and receive treatment.”
+“We have to make sure as health care providers that we’re taking care of patients who have COVID-19 and along with the rest of the population who don’t have COVID-19,” Van Haren said, “and that those 2 patient populations can safely co-exist and receive treatment.”

 1. Van Haren RM, Delman AM, Turner KM.
 Impact of the COVID-19 pandemic on lung cancer screening program and subsequent lung cancer.
 J Am Coll Surg.
 Published online December 17, 2020. doi:10.1016/j.jamcollsurg.2020.12.002

 2. Study reports drop in lung cancer screening, rise in malignancy rates during spring COVID-19 surge.
 News release.
-American College of Surgeons; December 17, 2020.
+American College of Surgeons.
+December 17, 2020.
 Accessed December 18, 2020. https://www.newswise.com/articles/study-reports-drop-in-lung-cancer-screening-rise-in-malignancy-rates-during-spring-covid-19-surge